softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

 ### Executing the application
 * Log in to nanoHUB account and launch workspace tool.
 This will provide you a remote login to a nanoHUB VM.
-* git clone your project in to a directory in your workspace.
+* We recommend hosting your project as a GitHub open-source repository. git clone your project in to a directory in your workspace.
 * Go to home/src directory and (cd home/src/)
 * You should provide the following make command to make the project.
-This will create the executable and Install the executable (md_simulation_confined_ions) into the home/bin directory (That is nanoconfinement-md/bin/ in our case)
+This will create the executable and Install the executable (e.g. in this case md_simulation_confined_ions) into the home/bin directory (e.g. nanoconfinement-md/bin/ in our case)
     * make nanoHUB-install
 * Then go back to home directory (nanoconfinement-md/) using “cd ..” command.
 * Now you are ready to run the program with nanoHUB rapture framework using following command :
     * ./middleware/invoke
-* This will start a GUI where you may change the computational parameter or the physical parameters as you desire and finally press the Simulate button on the top right hand section on the GUI.
+* This will start a GUI where you may change the parameters (physical, computing) as desired, and click Simulate button on the top right of the GUI.
 * Once the simulation has finished, density profiles will be plotted on the right hand side of the GUI.
+* You can monitor changes to your GUI as you modify the code via the above procedure by updating the git project.

 ## Deployment Workflow